One day, several years ago, my father asked me, “Why do you want to be a writer?”

 I think this is common for artists.
 Since accepting the challenge to write and share about Legacy, I’ve seen it sprinkled in many songs and art references.
 Pretty much the entire musical of Hamilton is obsessed with the theme of legacy.

-Only a few weeks ago the lead singer of The Cranberries, Dolores O’Riordan, died at 46.
+Early in 2018, the lead singer of The Cranberries, Dolores O’Riordan, died at 46.
 Forty-Six.
 Too young.
 She touched many lives in her short life and her work will live on.
 This song, “When You’re Gone” begins with the line, “Hold on to love, that is what I do…”

 How Will History View Us